 One fascinating observation is that Sing 2, the Illumination sequel which was initially intended to be released after Minions: The Rise of Gru, was not moved from its Christmas 2021 date.
 Though no explanation was provided, it’s my belief that Illumination wants to maintain season tradition with their franchises, with the first Sing gaining a successful winter 2016 run, and each Despicable Me entry being reserved for summer.

 With Despicable Me currently the biggest animated film franchise, grossing a combined $3.7 billion over its five movies, Universal is potentially sitting on a yellow gold mine with this Minions sequel.
 With that said, it makes logical sense trying to maintain a summer release for guaranteed franchise success rather than use the studio’s newly-established 17-day window between cinema and digital release.
-But releasing seven years after the first Minions movie, and three years after the previous main entry Despicable Me 3, it remains to be seen if interest in the franchise and the Minion craze will still be around after such a long wait, especially with the intended children demographic potentially growing out the series.
+But releasing seven years after the first Minions movie, and five years after the previous main entry Despicable Me 3, it remains to be seen if interest in the franchise and the Minion craze will still be around after such a long wait, especially with the intended children demographic potentially growing out the series.